Songkeys/nest-template/README.md

 I found that there are many Nestjs projects in my career, and they are all similar in structure.
 So I created this template to make it easier to start a new Nestjs project.

+Philosophy:

+- Keep it simple and stupid.
+- Keep it fast and efficient.
+- Keep it scalable and maintainable.
+- Keep it secure.

 ## Features

 - Platform: [Fastify](https://fastify.io)